sinseman44/koolnova-BMS-Integration/README.md

 ![HA_tcp_config](png/koolnova_config_modbusTCP_infos.png)

-## Modbus register table version
+## Koolnova system version

-During setup, the integration asks which Koolnova Modbus register table must be used.
+During setup, the integration asks which Koolnova system version must be used.

 ![HA_version_config](png/koolnova_config_version.png)

-* `Auto detect`: the integration reads a common register and tries to detect if the controller uses the Koolnova 1.0 or Koolnova 2.0 table.
+* `Auto detect`: the integration tries to identify the controller version automatically.
-* `Koolnova 1.0`: uses the original register table.
+* `Koolnova 1.0`: use this when your controller is a Koolnova 1.0 system.
-* `Koolnova 2.0`: uses the moved system registers and enables the Koolnova 2.0 diagnostic and advanced configuration entities.
+* `Koolnova 2.0`: use this when your controller is a Koolnova 2.0 system.
+This enables additional diagnostics and advanced configuration entities.

 > [!IMPORTANT]
-> Do not use Koolnova 1.0 register addresses on a Koolnova 2.0 controller.
-Some addresses that were system commands in v1 are advanced configuration registers in v2.
+> If automatic detection does not work on your installation, choose the version that matches your Koolnova controller.
+Selecting the wrong version can make advanced controls behave incorrectly.

 ## Area installation